 The Stagelights Concert Series features high-quality artists and bands at the Harbor Performing Arts Center (unless otherwise noted).
 Ticket prices range from $10 to $20, depending on the artist.
 For more information or to buy tickets, call 541-373-3727.
 To be included on the Stagelights’ email list, send an email to email@example.com.

-Incendio will bring its mix of rock, classical, jazz, flamenco and even Celtic sounds to the Lucky 7 Casino in Smith River on Friday, Dec.
-13. Tickets are $20 and available at the door, in Brookings at Wright’s Custom Framing and Curry Coastal Pilot, in Crescent City at Del Norte Office Supply.
+The Russian virtuostic trio will bring their unique instruments and cover a variety of genres during a one-night only performance at 7:30 p.m.
+Saturday, March 1, at the Smith River Casino.
+The concert is hosted by Friends of Music and Stagelights Musical Arts Community.
+Tickets are $20 and available at the door, in Brookings at Wright’s Custom Framing and Curry Coastal Pilot, and in Crescent City at Del Norte Office Supply.

 For more information about Incendio visit www.stagelights.us or called 541-373-3727.